pwdo/reboot-2020/hero.md

 ---
 layout: layouts/hero.njk
 title: Hero
----
-# Recruit.
+header: "Recruit.
 Volunteer.
 Get Trained.
-Shared.
+Share."
+---

 Reboot is an initiative of PWDO to recruit and train people in advancing our shared advocacy to help nurture the local design community.

 [Join Now](https://www.pwdo.org)